Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Results of a special assessment of working conditions

-• transfer additional funds to the FIU (for classes "harmful" - from 2 to 7% and "dangerous" - 8%);
+• transfer to the FIU additional (for the classes "harmful" - from 2 to 7% and "dangerous" - 8%);

 • non-involvement of a specialized organization;

-• analysis of not all eligible jobs;
+• analysis of not all relying jobs;

 4) Lack of proper registration of the results of a special assessment of working conditions;